jeffzzzhang/winningProbablity/README.md

 # winningProbablity
-This is the math modeling part of Chap 4 in my Ph.D. thesis, i.e., Fast propagation of messages in VANETs and the impact of vehicles as obstacles on signal propagation.
+This is the math modeling part of Chap 4 in my thesis, i.e., Fast propagation of messages in VANETs and the impact of vehicles as obstacles on signal propagation.

 The model is implemented in VC++.